signature-opensource/CK-StObj/CK.Poco.Json/README.md

 specifies it.
 There are in fact 2 different serializations: the "pure Json" and the "ECMAScript safe".

 To stay on the safe side and to simplify the implementation, long, ulong, decimal and BigInteger are all written and read with string.

-### Implementation notes about "ECMAScript safe" mode number handling

-The [JsonNumberHandling](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.serialization.jsonnumberhandling) is NOT available on the Utf8JsonWriter API.
-It is handled by the "Serialization" layer.
-And the APIs to [write (WriteNumberValueAsString(ulong))](https://source.dot.net/#System.Text.Json/System/Text/Json/Writer/Utf8JsonWriter.WriteValues.UnsignedNumber.cs,112) or [read (GetUInt64WithQuotes)](https://source.dot.net/#System.Text.Json/System/Text/Json/Reader/Utf8JsonReader.TryGet.cs,383) quoted long or unsigned long (same for Decimal) are not publicly exposed on the Utf8Writer/Reader.

-> We currently handle long, ulong, decimal, BigInteger and TimeSpan (BigInteger and TimeSpan have no direct support) by writing/reading and parsing strings.
-> Waiting for https://github.com/dotnet/runtime/issues/54016 and https://github.com/dotnet/runtime/issues/1784 (for BigInteger) for a more efficient implementation.

 ## The "ECMAScript standard" mode